 You can now begin setting up the Merge fields to include on your custom labels.
 As we mentioned above, for this Labels template we are going to include the client’s name and their employer’s name.
 Let’s take a look at how you would insert each of these fields on the first label as well as on subsequent labels.

 First label: Click inside the first label.
-When adding Merge Fields to your template, the process is the same whether you’re using Microsoft Word 2007 or an older version of Word.
+When adding Merge Fields to your template, the process is similar regardless of your version of Word.
 The one difference is how you go about getting to the dialog box which allows you to add fields.
 In older versions of Word, under the Insert menu choose Field.
 This will bring up the dialog box below.
-If you’re using the 2007 version of Word, the Field option is available in a dropdown menu under Quick Parts on the Insert menu.
+If you’re using newer versions of Word, the Field option is available in a dropdown menu under Quick Parts on the Insert menu.
 Either way, the dialog box below is what you’ll be working with.
-Instructions for completing it are below the dialogue box:
+Instructions for completing it are below the dialog box:

 Categories: Choose “Mail Merge” from the dropdown box.

 Field Names: Choose “MergeField” from the choices available.
 Options under Field Properties do not become available until you have performed this step.

 Field Properties: In the Field name text box, type in the Merge Field name you want to use (pick from the list of acceptable Field names on Redtail’s Mail Merge Fields document.)
 In this example, we are using “Name” as our Merge Field.